englekk/handbook-docs/Fuse/03 - UI Components.md

 - `setBearing(0.0)`

 #### Maps on Android

-Google Maps requires the Fuse.Maps package to be referenced in your .unoproj to build correctly.
-It also requires a valid API key.
+Google Maps requires the following:

+- A package reference to `Fuse.Maps` in your unoproj
+- The Google Play libraries.
+See [this guide](/learn/guides/installing-google-play-services) for installation instructions
+- A valid Google Maps API key.
 Follow [Google's documentation](https://developers.google.com/maps/android/) to get one set up.
-Once you have your key the key must be added to your project file:
+Once you have your key it must be added to your project file, as shown below

 ```JSON
 "Android": {